 Gel System Selection: Not a Marketing Choice

-People often frame gel systems as a simple “gelatin vs. plant-based” decision.
-In reality, the gel system is a structural framework that determines how the gummy deposits, how it sets, and how it behaves months later.
+Gel systems are often framed as a simple “gelatin vs. plant-based” decision.
+But the gel system is a structural framework that determines how the gummy deposits, sets, and behaves months later.
 It also influences how forgiving the system is when you add acids, flavors, colors, and other components.

-One of the most overlooked issues is compatibility.
+Compatibility is often overlooked.
 Certain formula components can interfere with gelation or slowly shift texture during shelf life.
 That’s how you end up with gummies that looked perfect at scale-up but drift into stickiness, softness, or unexpected firmness later on.

 Color: The Fastest Way to Reveal a Weak Process

 Glow gummies are visual by design.
-Customers notice shade differences immediately, and they definitely notice fading, browning, or spotting.
-What makes this tricky is that color systems can be sensitive to the entire manufacturing environment-especially pH, heat exposure, oxygen, and light.
+Customers notice shade differences immediately—and they definitely notice fading, browning, or spotting.
+The tricky part: color systems are sensitive to the entire manufacturing environment, especially pH, heat exposure, oxygen, and light.

-Color instability often isn’t “bad coloring.”
-It’s usually a sign of process stress or packaging mismatch.
-Managing this well typically comes down to tight process control and an intentional stability plan.
+Color instability isn’t usually “bad coloring”—it’s a sign of process stress or packaging mismatch.
+Managing it well comes down to tight process control and an intentional stability plan.

 - Control the cook temperature and avoid unnecessary hold time at heat